 I was able to “share” the files via VirtualBox’s built-in \\vboxsvr sharing mechanism.
 However, the file access was pitifully slow.
 Unbearably slow.
 A number of Internet searches turned up some problems with NetBios over TCP, name resolution timeouts for every packet and other low-level networking stuff that just tested my patience.
 The guy who was responsibl

-in reference to: Firefox Updated (view on Google Sidewiki)
+in reference to: IDC Go-to-Market Services: The Future of Virtualization (view on Google Sidewiki)